phoenixperry/creative_interfaces/readme.md

 * Midterm - 20% of the final grade
 * Project Work - 40% of the final grade
-* Final Exam - 40% of the final grade The homework assignments are required and will consist of programming assignments.
+* Final Project - 40% of the final grade The homework assignments are required and will consist of programming, reading and interface assignments.

 ###Labs
 Each week there will be a lab assignment here in a folder called lab

 Video documentation is suitable for turning in physical assignments

-All code must be documented on github and your github repo most be mailed to the instructor within a week of the start of the term
+All code must be documented on github and your github repo most be mailed to the instructor within a week of the start of the term.

 ##How do I use github?
 https://www.atlassian.com/git/tutorials/setting-up-a-repository